hammerlab/yarn-logs-helpers/README.md

 yarn-logs-helpers
 =================
 Scripts for parsing / making sense of yarn logs
 # Contents
 #### `yarn-container-logs`
-The main script of note here is `yarn-container-logs`:
+The main script of note here is [`yarn-container-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/yarn-container-logs):
 ```
 $ yarn-container-logs 0018
 ```

-*  It can take a full application ID (e.g. `application_1416279928169_0018`) or just the last 4 digits of one (`0018`).
+*  It can take a full application ID (e.g. `application_1416279928169_0018`) or **just the last 4 digits of one** (`0018`).
-*  It downloads the YARN logs for that application into a local directory and splits them into per-container files:
+*  It downloads the YARN logs for that application into a local directory (defaulting to the application ID, but can be overriden with an optional second argument, after the app ID) and splits them into per-container files:
     ```
     # Directory created by yarn-container-logs
     $ cd application_1416279928169_0018